Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Introduction

-As shown in Table \ref{tab:theory-summary}, the eigenvalue UB holds for general differentiable $h$, while the initial crude eigenvalue LB (to be explained in below) and consequently the final eigenvalue and eigenvector convergence rate, need $h $ to be Gaussian.
+{Table \ref{tab:theory-summary} illustrates a difference between eigenvalue UB and LB analysis.} Specifically, the eigenvalue UB holds for general differentiable $h$, while the initial crude eigenvalue LB, and consequently the final eigenvalue and eigenvector convergence rate, need $h $ to be Gaussian.
 This difference between eigenvalue UB and LB analysis is due to the subtlety of the variational principle approach in analyzing empirical eigenvalues.
-To be more specific, by ``projecting'' the population eigenfunctions to vectors in $\R^N$ and use as ``candidate'' eigenvectors in the variational form, the form rate directly translates into a rate of eigenvalue UB (for fixed finitely many low-lying eigenvalues).
-The eigenvalue LB, however, is more difficult, as has been pointed out in \cite{burago2013graph}.
-In \cite{burago2013graph} and following works taking the variational principle approach, the LB analysis is by ``interpolating'' the empirical eigenvectors to be functions on $\calM$.
-Unlike with the population eigenfunctions which are known to be smooth, there is less property of the empirical eigenvectors that one can use, and any regularity property of these discrete objects is usually non-trivial to obtain \cite{calder2020lipschitz}.
+To be more specific, by ``projecting'' the population eigenfunctions to vectors in $\R^N$ and use as ``candidate'' eigenvectors in the variational form, the {Dirichlet form convergence rate} directly translates into a rate of eigenvalue UB (for fixed finitely many low-lying eigenvalues). {This is why the eigenvalue UB matches the form rate before any LB is derived, and we call this the ``Step 0'' of our analysis.}